-The surface colour of the samples were measured in terms of L (lightness), a (redness) and b (blueness) values using a Chroma meter (CR-400, Konica Minolta, Japan) following the guidelines provided by CIE (Commission International de l'Eclairage) system (CIE,1976).
+The surface color of the samples were measured in terms of L (lightness), a (redness) and b (yellowness) values using a Chroma meter (CR-400, Konica Minolta, Osaka, Japan) following the guidelines provided by Commission International de I'Eclairage (CIE) system (CIE, 1976).

-116 2.
 Physico-chemical analysis

+pH value recording

-(i) pH value recording: The pH value in beefwas measuredby meat pH meter (Model no. HI99163, Hanna Instruments, Inc, USA).
+The pH value in beef was measured by meat pH meter (Model no. HI99163, Hanna Instruments, Woonsocket, RI, USA).
 The pH meter was adjusted with pH 7.01 buffer solution before the measurement.
 The electrodes were rinsed with cleaning solution after use.

+Drip loss (DL) measurement
-(ii) Drip Loss (DL) measurement: For DL measurement 30 g sample was hung with a wire and kept in an air tight plastic container for 24 hours.
-After 24 hours the sample was weighed and

-122 calculated the difference.
+For DL measurement 30 g sample was hung with a wire and kept in an air tight plastic container for 24 h.
+After 24 h the sample was weighed and calculated the difference.
 It was expressed as percentage (%).

+Cooking loss (CL) measurement
-123 (iii) Cooking loss (CL) measurement: 30 g beef sample was taken in a poly bag and boiled it in

-- water bath until the temperature rises to 71° C in sample.
-Beef with 71° C was taken out from the - 125 water bath and soaked it with tissue paper.
-Weight loss of the sample was measured during - 126 cooking beef.
+30 g beef sample was taken in a poly bag and heated it in water bath until the temperature rises to 71°C in sample.
+Beef with 71°C was taken out from the water bath and soaked it with tissue paper.
+Weight loss of the sample was measured during cooking beef.
 CL was calculated using following formula:

-$$CL\% = \frac{Wt. before cooking - Wt. after cooking}{Wt. before cooking} \times 100$$
+$$CL\% = \frac{Weight before cooking - Weight after cooking}{Weight before cooking} \times 100$$